-The third would be for the person who lives in the congested metropolitan areas and drives during rush hours, but would like to change their habit’s.
-If you live in congested area you will be charged .043 a mile or $322.50 (based on 7,500 miles).
+The third would be for the person who lives in the congested metropolitan areas and drives during rush hours but would like to change their habits.
+If you live in the congested area you will be charged .043 a mile or $322.50 (based on 7,500 miles).
 Add in .10 per mile if you travel between the rush hours of Mon-Fri 7-9 and 4-6.

-There are some pros and cons for taking the gas tax out of the gasoline equation and making it a vehicle miles traveled (VMT), or usage based fee.
+There are some pros and cons for taking the gas tax out of the gasoline equation and making it vehicle miles traveled (VMT) or usage-based fees.

 The pros explanations for taking the Federal Highway gas tax out of the gas equation make sense;

 1. When the price of gas goes up, people don’t buy as much gas, reducing the revenue from gasoline to fix the highways.
 The same thing with cars that get more miles per gallon.
 They buy less gasoline, but drive more, reducing the highway repair fund.
 Congress doesn’t want to raise the price of gas again and risk losing more revenue for the highways.

 2. As new propulsion systems come onboard, i.e. electric, hydrogen, people won’t be buying gasoline, hence the highway repair fund will go down.

 3. All states may not be the beneficiary of the revenue, even though you drove on their roads.
 For example, if you buy gasoline, say in Nebraska, and drive through Iowa to Illinois, you may have filled up in Nebraska at the state line, crossed all the way through Iowa to Illinois before you needed gasoline again.
 You used the highways in Iowa, but you didn’t pay for any of the road repairs.

 The cons of using this system aren’t as many but need to be addressed because they involve privacy issues and a disproportionate amount of taxes being paid by the highest mileage vehicles.